icy/docker/doc/README.tomcat.md

    for log files under `/tomcat/logs/`.
 This is useful when you scale your infrastructure and share the same logging volumes between `tomcat` containers
 1. Updating password of `admin` account of `host manager` application.
-   The whole file `/tomcat/conf/tomcat-users.xml` will be updated, unless you make `TOMCAT_ADMIN_PASSWD` environment empty, and/or make that file `read-only`.
+   The whole file `/tomcat/conf/tomcat-users.xml` will be updated unless you make that file `read-only`.

 ### Security notes

-Unless you provide `TOMCAT_ADMIN_PASSWD`, the hots manager application (`/manager/*`) is inaccessible.
-When it is enabled, you should use another protection layer to make sure `/manager/` isn't visible by the world.
+The host manager application (`/manager/*`) is world accessible.
+You should use another layer to protect the application.

 ## Usage